2022 United States gubernatorial elections: Connecticut

-Governor Ned Lamont was elected in 2018 with 49.4% of the vote and is ran for re-election for a second term.
+Governor Ned Lamont was elected in 2018 with 49.4% of the vote and ran for re-election for a second term.
 The race simultaneously took place with the election to the state's Class III Senate seat.
 This election featured a rematch of the previous 2018 gubernatorial election, pitting Lamont against Republican Bob Stefanowski, who he previously defeated by 3.2% of the vote.
 This time Lamont won re-election by a wider margin, becoming the first Democrat to win a gubernatorial election by more than 5 points in the state since 1986.
 This is the first time since 1994 that Tolland County voted Democratic in a gubernatorial election.

 Florida

 Governor Ron DeSantis was elected in 2018 with 49.6% of the vote and ran for reelection to a second term.
 Andrew Gillum, former mayor of Tallahassee and Democratic nominee for governor in 2018, did not run against DeSantis again.

-U.S. Representative and former Republican governor of Florida Charlie Crist was the Democratic nominee.
+U.S. representative and former Republican governor of Florida Charlie Crist was the Democratic nominee.
 Also seeking the Democratic nomination was Florida Agriculture Commissioner Nikki Fried.

 DeSantis won re-election by a sizable margin due to the state as a whole swinging further Republican than it voted in the 2020 United States presidential election and continuing the state's rightward shift since the 2008 United States presidential election.
-County flips by DeSantis were Miami-Dade, Palm Beach, Hillsborough, and Osceola counties, all of which were previous Democratic party strongholds; these counties, notably, have relatively high Latino populations, for which their growth in support for the Republican Party was further cemented.
+County flips by DeSantis were Miami-Dade, Palm Beach, Hillsborough, and Osceola counties, all of which were previous Democratic Party strongholds; these counties, notably, have relatively high Latino populations, for which their growth in support for the Republican Party was further cemented.
 This election was seen by many to more firmly assert Florida's status as a red state and not a swing state.